MVerbakel/MVerbakel.github.io/_posts/2025-03-12-probability.md

 This is why it’s often useful to break down data into meaningful sub groups to get a more accurate understanding of relationships.
 We need to consider both the whole and the parts to get the full story.

+## The Law of Large Numbers and Central Limit Theorem

+The Law of Large Numbers (LLN) describes how the average of repeated independent observations converges to the expected value as the number of observations increases, with the speed of convergence depending on the expected value and variance of the underlying distribution.
+In simple terms: the more data you collect, the more the “average outcome” behaves like what you would expect in theory.
+Small samples can fluctuate, but larger samples produce averages that closely reflect the true expected value.

+**Example**: Suppose we flip a fair coin multiple times and record the proportion of heads.
+As the number of flips increases, the sample mean gets closer to the true probability of heads, which is 0.5:

+* After 5 flips, we might observe 3 heads → sample mean = 3/5 = 0.6
+* After 50 flips, we might observe 26 heads → sample mean = 26/50 = 0.52
+* After 500 flips, we might observe 248 heads → sample mean = 248/500 = 0.496

+This underpins many statistical practices because it justifies the idea that with enough data, averages become stable and predictable.

+**Central Limit Theorem (CLT)** builds on this idea by describing the distribution of those averages.
+It states that, the distribution of sample means approaches normality for large, independent, identically distributed (i.i.d.) observations with finite variance, regardless of the original distribution of the data.
+This is why standard confidence intervals and hypothesis tests can be used even when the underlying data is not normally distributed.
+However, if the underlying data has heavy tails or infinite variance (like some power law distributions), the convergence may be slower, and normal approximations can be misleading.

+**Example**: Imagine we flip a fair coin 10 times and calculate the proportion of heads.
+If we repeat this experiment 1,000 times and plot a histogram of the 1,000 sample means, we will see a bell-shaped curve centred around 0.5.
+Each histogram bar represents the proportion of heads in a 10-flip sample.
+Even though individual flips are binary, the distribution of the averages across many samples is approximately normal, illustrating the Central Limit Theorem.

+The LLN ensures that averages stabilise as we collect more data, while the CLT shows that the distribution of those averages becomes predictable and bell-shaped, allowing us to make reliable inferences from random, variable observations.

 ## Conclusion

 Probability allows us to handle uncertainty by quantifying the likelihood of different outcomes.
 In statistics, it underpins the process of making inferences, testing hypotheses, and predicting future events.
-For hands-on practice, I would reccommend using something like [brilliant.org](https://brilliant.org/) as they have plenty of examples to work through.
+For hands-on practice, I would recommend using something like [brilliant.org](https://brilliant.org/) as they have plenty of examples to work through.